AdaCore/learn/content/courses/ada-idioms/chapters/type_punning.rst

 For that matter we could use type punning but have the record type be the designated type returned from the address conversion, rather than a single axis value.
-Then we'd just convert :ada:`Buffer'Address` and not need to specify array indexes as all (:ada:`Buffer (Buffer'First)'Address` is guaranteed to be the same value as :ada:`Buffer'Address`).
+Then we'd just convert :ada:`Buffer'Address` and not need to specify array indexes as all.
+This would be the same as converting the array to the record type, but with a level of indirection added.

-For the network packet example, we want to apply record type views to arbitrary sequences within an array of raw bytes, so indexing will be required as above.
+For the network packet example, we want to apply record type views to arbitrary sequences within an array of raw bytes, so indexing will be required.
 Just as we indexed into the accelerometer :ada:`Buffer` for the addresses of the individual 16-bit acceleration values, we can index into the network packet array to get the starting addresses of the individual headers.
 Regular record